oclockvn/oclockvn.github.io/_posts/2018-10-26-publish-a-nuget-package.md

 ---
 title: "Build and publish a package to nuget"
 tags: ["tip"]
+author: Quang Phan
+description: How to build and publish a nuget package
 ---

 ### 1. Of course you will need VS